dmbarbour/wikilon/docs/AwelonLang.md

 Awelon reserves the `@` character to support hierarchical structure.

-Words of form `foo@dict` refer to the behavior of `foo` as defined within a subordinate dictionary `dict`.
-Similarly, `[42 foo]@d = [42@d foo@d]` and `"hello"@d = [104 "ello" :]@d`.
-Secure hashes resources may also be qualified, e.g. `$secureHash@d` meaning we interpret the entire resource with respect to dictionary `d`.
-Some annotations may be usefully qualified, e.g. `(eq_z)@d` would refer to d's definition of `z`.
+Words of form `foo@dict` refers to the definition of `foo` in context of `@dict`.
+Similarly, `42@d` is `[41 succ]@d` is `[41@d succ@d]`, and `"hello"@d` is `[104 "ello" cons]@d`, and `$secureHash@d` will interpret the secure hash definition in context of `d`.
+Even some annotations may be usefully qualified, e.g. `(eq_z)@d` would reference the definition of `z@d`.
+These namespace qualifiers are second-class.
+No space is permitted between a word or block and the `@dict` qualifier.
+Logically, `foo@d` can be understood as just another word.

-These namespace qualifiers are second-class: no space is permitted between the word or block and the `@` character.
-The dictionary identifier `dict` has the syntactic limitations as a normal word.
-How a subordinate dictionary `dict` is defined is left to the dictionary representation, but ideally should enable efficient structure sharing with the parent and similar dictionaries.
+The dictionary name must also be a valid word, syntactically.
+How dictionary `@d` is defined is left to the dictionary representation, which Awelon language doesn't specify, but ideally should support lightweight dictionary structure sharing and efficient update.

-Importantly, hierarchical dictionaries only permit the parent to reference the child.
-There is no means for the child to reference the parent.
-This structural constraint that is valuable for many [application model](ApplicationModel.md) patterns that might involve messaging or publish-subscribe of full dictionaries, and it simplifies cycle detection.
+Importantly, hierarchical dictionaries only permit the parent to reference child.
+There is no means for child to reference parent, no `..` path.
+Consequently, hierarchical dictionaries can be validated and evaluated and shared without context.
+This structural constraint is valuable for many [application model](ApplicationModel.md) patterns that involve messaging or publish-subscribe of full dictionaries, or use of dictionaries as documents or databases or other objects.

-By Law of Demeter, source code shouldn't use multiple qualifiers like `foo@xy@zzy`.
-But such constructs may appear during evaluation, and are read right to left (i.e. we look for meaning of `foo@xy` within `zzy`).
+By Law of Demeter, programmers should avoid multi-level qualifiers like `foo@xy@zzy`, and it would be sensible to raise a warning when observed.
+However, such constructs may appear in the course of evaluation, and are read right to left, i.e. we look for meaning of `foo@xy` within dictionary `@zzy`.

 ### Localization

 As a special optimization for hierarchical dictionaries, we may eliminate qualifiers that don't contribute to the program's behavior.
-For example, if natural numbers mean the same thing to the parent as they do to the child, then `42@child` can be rewritten to just `42`.
+For example, if natural numbers mean the same thing to the parent as they do to the child (based on underlying definitions of `zero` and `succ`), then `42@child` may be rewritten to just `42`.

 ## Staged and Generic Programming